Reunification Plan

 Notification of a Reunification operation

 Parents and guardians may be notified of a Reunification in a number of ways.
-Kent ISD uses a system called School Messenger to send notifications to students, guardians, and our staff concerning emergency situations.
-School Messenger uses the email account and phone number in PowerSchool to send an email, text message, and telephone call to the parent or guardian listed.
+Kent ISD uses a system to send notifications to students, guardians, and our staff concerning emergency situations.
+The system uses the email account and phone number in PowerSchool to send an email, text message, and telephone call to the parent or guardian listed.
 In order to receive these notifications, guardians must ensure their contact information in PowerSchool is correct.

-In addition to School Messenger, we may post messages on Kent ISD and/or specific school social media platforms depending on the circumstances of the incident.
+In addition to direct communications, we may also post messages on Kent ISD and/or specific school social media platforms depending on the circumstances of the incident.
+Follow our social media accounts, so you can be assured of having this connection if an emergency occurs:

 Reunification at school